Jordan Gemelas

 2021 Pisacano Scholar

-Medical School: Oregon Health & Science University School of Medicine
+Medical School: Oregon Health & Science University

-Residency: California
+Residency: Martinez, California

 Jordan Gemelas, a 2021 Pisacano Scholar, graduated from Oregon Health and Science University (OHSU) in Portland, Oregon, where he also completed his MPH.
-He is currently a 2nd-year resident in Martinez, California.
+He is currently a 3rd-year resident in Martinez, California.
 Jordan graduated from the University of Washington with a Bachelor of Science in public health.

 Jordan’s academic interests include social risk data in primary care, health of underserved and historically marginalized populations, health policy, and teaching.
 He began understanding the importance of population health during his upbringing in Madras, Oregon, a rural and underserved area.
 He noticed the profound impact of dedicated medical and public health professionals, particularly family physicians, on his community.
 This helped form the basis for his interest in studying public health at the University of Washington.
 While completing the honors track, he began to recognize the harmful impacts of separating health from healthcare.
 His longitudinal engagement with a Seattle emergency youth shelter helped him realize that we are only as healthy as our most vulnerable.
 These experiences drew Jordan to pursue both medicine and public health with the goal of bringing them closer together.